amatsagu/tempest/README.md

     </a>
 </h4>

 **Project: Tempest** is a modern, minimal [Discord](https://discord.com) library for building Discord Apps, written in [Go](https://golang.org/).
 It aims to be extremely fast, stay very close to the Discord API, and include little to no caching - making it an excellent choice for small VPS or serverless architecture.
-In real-world projects using this lib, your bottlenecks will 9/10 cases be in the database or network bandwidth, not in app/bot itself.
+In real-world projects using this library, your bottlenecks will almost always be from your database or network bandwidth, not the app or bot itself.

 It was created as a better alternative to [discord-interactions-go](https://github.com/bsdlp/discord-interactions-go), which is too low-level and outdated.

 ### Features

-- [x] Secure HTTPS-based communication with the Discord API using `crypto/ed25519`
+- [x] Secure HTTPS-based communication with Discord's API using `crypto/ed25519`
 - [x] Automatic dispatching of:
     - [x] Application commands
     - [x] Message components (buttons, select menu, text input)
     - [x] Autocomplete interactions
     - [x] Modal interactions
 - [x] Built-in basic rate limit management that respects Discord’s HTTP limits
 - [x] Full file upload support (message attachments) as stream (over x4 times faster than regular multipart creation)
 - [x] Lightweight, fast command manager for auto handling slash commands, their auto complete and subcommands